 James 2:2For if there come unto your assembly (synagogen) a man with a gold ring, in goodly apparel, and there come in also a poor man in vile raiment; 3And ye have respect to him that weareth the gay clothing, and say unto him, Sit thou here in a good place; and say to the poor, Stand thou there, or sit here under my footstool:

-People might say they ”go to SCHOOL”, and by that they mean a certain building with both teachers and students.
-Without teachers and students it wouldn’t be much of a ”school” but we could still call it a ”school” also during those times it’s totally empty.
+People might say they are ”going to SCHOOL”, and by that they mean a certain building with both teachers and students.
+Without teachers and students it wouldn’t be much of a ”school” but we could still call it a ”school” also during those times they are empty.
 We could use the same reasoning when it comes to a gym, a library, a hairdresser or a store.
 Remove some of the essential contents from those places and there wouldn’t be much of a gym, a library, a hairdresser or a store.
 The same applies to CHURCH.
 Many christians are well aware of what ”ekklesia” means and they find no reason whatsoever to express themselves any differently about ”going to church” than what they have always done.
 Has there really been much confusion about this so far?
 When a person says ”I’m going to church this morning”, do you stand there with a puzzled look and ask ”What on earth do you mean?”

 The Bible doesn’t give much instructions about the proper way to meet up for worship, so I believe we have some freedom.
-Below are some verses which show that Paul and the other disciples in no way tried to boycott the temple/synagogues just because they were now christians.
+Below are some verses which show that Paul and the other disciples in no way tried to boycott the temple/synagogues just because they were now Christians.
 If they wanted to show that the synagogues were ”bad” in any way, then they could have settled to meet people outside the buildings, and also take the chance to explain why they do this.
 But instead they went to the temple/synagogues to pray, to preach/teach, to worship, to dispute, etc. They often kept track of times for the Sabbath day and/or prayer meetings, and they went through some jewish purification rituals.
 Jesus was constantly in the synagogues, and never can we read any negative statements about the synagogues themselves.
 Naturally you could find wicked rulers of the synagogues (and wicked doctrines), but you could also find the opposite, and people who accepted the new teaching.
 Just like synagogues, churches are merely buildings.
 They aren’t good or bad in themselves and they are what people make them to be.
 The first thing Paul did in Damascus after his conversion was to preach in the synagogues, so why couldn’t we today seek out churches and try to influence people in the same way?
 Is it really a better idea to sit at home and complain about the entire church system without providing a better alternative?

 Godly people in the Bible erected altars (like Noah, Joshua, etc) and they did not sin by doing so.
 Neither is it a sin to build a synagogue or a church.
 Also wicked people could naturally erect altars and buildings for ungodly purposes.
 There is a synagogue of God and a synagogue of Satan: